Analysis | Trump’s legacy will be defined largely by his attempt to look away from the coronavirus pandemic

 It’s a grim, grim moment, which is poised to get worse over the short term.
 Even if the number of deaths is kept down during the winter — a big if — there are long-term health risks posed by even nonfatal infections.
 ICUs choked with coronavirus patients also mean ICUs unable to handle other serious illnesses or injuries.
 What’s more, the idea that allowing the virus to spread to build immunity depends on an unproven assumption that reinfections can’t occur over a relatively short period of time.

 The most remarkable part of all of this is that a vaccine does appear to be close.
-It's a moment, then, when we might soon achieve herd immunity the safe way, but inoculating people against the virus without their becoming sick.
-It's a moment in which the president and his team could ask for a bit more patience and constraint with light glimmering at the end of the tunnel.
-Instead, we're being told to keep our foot on the accelerator and try to live our lives as normal, as though that's really possible anyway.
+It’s a moment, then, when we might soon achieve herd immunity the safe way, by inoculating people against the virus without their becoming sick.
+It’s a moment in which the president and his team could ask for a bit more patience and constraint with light glimmering at the end of the tunnel.
+Instead, we’re being told to keep our foot on the accelerator and try to live our lives as normal, as though that’s really possible anyway.

 It’s a fierce competition, but this may define Trump’s legacy.
 He will be remembered as the president who faced a deadly crisis and decided to look away.